auberonedu/centroid-finder/notes.md

 An interface for computing the distance between two different colors.
 Each color is represented as a 24-bit integer in the format: `0xRRGGBB`, where each color component can be extracted using bit shifting and masking.

 ## EuclideanColorDistance
 A class (not yet implemented) that implements the *ColorDistanceFinder* interface to compute the distance between two different colors.
 This is done using the Euclidean distance formula `sqrt((r1 - r2)^2 + (g1 - g2)^2 + (b1 - b2)^2)`, where each variable corresponds to a color integer value represented in a 24-bit integer in the format `0xRRGGBB`.
 This formula gives a measure of how visually different the two colors are.
+The constructor *distance* takes two parameters with the first being an `int` called *colorA* and the second an `int` called *colorB* to calculate the distance between *colorA* and *colorB*.
+The distance between *colorA* and *colorB* is then returned as a `double`.

 ## ImageBinarizer
 An interface that for converting between RGB images and binary (black and white) images.
 The binary image will be represented in a 2D array of integers where black will be represented as 0 and white as 1. toBinaryArray will be implemented in DistanceImageBinarizer to convert a BufferedImage given to a binary 2D array. toBufferedImage will do the reverse converting a binary 2D array into a BufferedImage.
 Both not yet implemented in DistanceImageBinarizer.